Dana Miller-Cotto, Ph.D.

 I am an Assistant Professor in the Department of Psychological Sciences at Kent State University.
 I earned my Ph.D. in Educational Psychology from Temple University and my Bachelors in Psychology from the City University of New York (CUNY) Lehman College.
 As an interdisciplinary scientist, I broadly examine why some students struggle while others succeed in mathematics, taking into account their cognitive skills and and contextual factors that could be explaining these outcomes.
 The goal of my research is to improve instruction and learning environments for all students to learn and thrive, regardless of where they come from. |

-I am currently accepting PhD students who plan to specialize in Psychological Sciences at Kent State University for the 2023 - 2024 academic year.
-Applications for this cycle are due December 1st, 2022.
-Please contact me directly at dmillerc@kent.edu if you have additional questions about current and ongoing projects.
-If you are interested in applying to Kent State's PhD in Psychological Sciences to work with me, please note this in your application letter and explain how your interests align with mine.
-Relatedly, I strongly advocate for undergraduate research experiences and welcome opportunities to work with undergraduates in my research.
+Please note: I am not accepting PhD students to work with me at Kent State University for the 2024 - 2025 academic year.
+Please contact me directly at dmillerc@kent.edu if you have questions about current and ongoing projects for future (i.e., 2025 - 2026) admission cycles.
+Relatedly, I strongly advocate for undergraduate research experiences and welcome opportunities to work with undergraduates in my research either for credits (with options to register for 1-3 credits) or through the Office of Research and Sponsored Programs (RASP) at Kent State University.
 If you are an undergraduate student who hopes to gain research experiences in my lab, please send me an email indicating your interest.

 "I am, somehow, less interested in the weight and convolutions of Einstein’s brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops".